ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ fini-diin touch; for
+ifhehasa beard, and shave.-&#x27;, he must

+of course be a man; and above all, the
+Indies dislike a beardless man.

+There is ju the hearl of woman such
+a ib.Tp well of love I hat im ;ige ran
+fircZu il.

+ON THE DEATH OF A FATIIEH.
+Oh, let the soul its alumhera break,
+Arouse its tenses, and awuko

+To seo how noon
+Life, with itw glories, glides away,
+And tho stern footatops of decay
 Come stealing on.
 Our pleasure, like tho jmsalnt&amp;wind,
 llluws hy, and leaven us nnuglit behind